choman/serversetup/INSTALL.md

 - edit the setup.sh script
 - run the setup.sh script
 - mv the files (token & keys) to the client (scp)
-   NOTE: if the client is dehind a NAT, you may need to
+   NOTE: if the client is behind a NAT, you may need to
          scp to this server from there

 FreeIPA: